Swetha-Mahalingam/Medical-Appointment-Remainder-System/README.md

-The project is the Medical Appointment system - Front end using HTML, CSS and Javascript
+The project is Medical Appointment Remainder system - Front end is done using HTML, CSS and Javascript